carol-hsu/carol-hsu.github.io/README.md

 ### Markdown syntax used in the content

-This website uses the theme [jane](https://github.com/xianmin/hugo-theme-jane).
+This website uses the [Jane](https://github.com/xianmin/hugo-theme-jane) theme.
-There are some useful syntaxes that supported by original mardown application and jane.
+Below are some useful Markdown syntaxes supported by both standard Markdown and Jane.

-- Word style in the sentense
+- Word style in a sentence

 ```
  **bold word** / *italic word* / `in-code word`